mihdalal/robomimic/docs/introduction/installation.md

 ## Install simulators

-If you would like to run robomimic examples and work with released datasets, please install the following simulators:
+If you would like to run manipgen_robomimic examples and work with released datasets, please install the following simulators:

 <details>
   <summary><b>robosuite</b></summary>
 <p>
- Required for running most robomimic examples and released datasets.
+ Required for running most manipgen_robomimic examples and released datasets.
 Compatible with robosuite v1.2+.
 Install via:

 ```sh
 # From source (recommended)